 - The student has filed all necessary forms regarding graduation quarter before the first day of the term chosen as graduation quarter.

 Students on graduation quarter are registered at Stanford and, therefore, have the rights and privileges of registered students.
 Graduation Quarter status may be used only once during a degree program.
 There is a tuition rate of $100 for the graduation quarter.
+Students in Graduation Quarter status and enrolled in a course numbered 801 or 802 are certified as enrolled full time.

 Conferral of Degrees